ka4ep/Lexical.Localization/docs/IAssetKey/Plurality/README.md

 </details>
 <br/>

-For two numeric arguments all permutations can be supplied.
-All cases of "Zero", "One" and "Plural" must be provided.
+If translator wants to supply plurality for two numeric arguments, then all permutations of cases "Zero", "One" and "Plural" for both arguments must be covered.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>